keeps/dbptk-developer/README.md

 For more information please visit http://visualization.database-preservation.com

+## Requirements

+To use the program, Java JRE 7 or higher needs to be installed.
+Instructions on how to do this are available at http://docs.oracle.com/javase/7/docs/webnotes/install/.

 ## How to use

 To use the program, open a command-line and try out the following command (replace x.y.z accordingly to the version of the binary in use):